Kuwait Petroleum International

-Kuwait Petroleum International, often referred to by its trademark Q8 (pronounced Cue-Eight, or Kuwait), refines and markets fuel, lubricants and other petroleum products in Europe.
-Established in 1983, it is the international subsidiary of Kuwait Petroleum Corporation.
-It supplies 4,000 retail filling stations, as well as direct sales operations delivering fuel and heating oil to domestic and industrial users.
-Q8 also operates an International Diesel Service (IDS) - a secure fuel card service supported by automated technology for international road transportation companies - in more than 700 located sites throughout Europe.
+Kuwait Petroleum International (KPI), commonly known as Q8 (pronounced Cue-Eight, which sounds like "Kuwait" in a British accent), is the international subsidiary of Kuwait Petroleum Corporation.
+It refines and markets fuel, lubricants and other petroleum products in Europe.

+Established in 1983, it supplies 4,000 retail filling stations, as well as direct sales operations delivering fuel and heating oil to domestic and industrial users.
+Q8 also operates an International Diesel Service - a secure fuel card service supported by automated technology for international road transportation companies - in more than 700 located sites throughout Europe.
 Q8 also has a significant aviation business marketing jet fuel at more than 40 airports worldwide and a lubricants business with five lubricants blending plants, direct sales and marketing activities across Europe and export sales to over 75 countries worldwide.